 - Skills issues (e.g. not labeling diagrams correctly, failure to use a ruler when drawing tables, etc.)

 - Effort and determination

-On a final note we must not forget that marking should also aim to encourage and motivate students.
+On a final note; we must not forget that marking should also aim to encourage and motivate students.
 A few genuine and specific words of praise can have a massive impact on a child’s sense of self-confidence.

 2. Which ‘Golden Rule of Praise and Encouragement’ (page 18) is most important and why?

-They’re all pretty important to be honest, but one does stand out as being particularly impactful: ‘Praise only works if it is sincere’.
+They’re all pretty important to be honest, but one does stand out as being particularly powerful: ‘Praise only works if it is sincere’.
 Praise should never be faked – we do our students a massive disservice when we over-praise, or use flattery.

 The real world doesn’t hand-out participation medals for showing up, nor does it reward mediocrity.
 In order to train each generation for the trials of life we must ensure that they have earned their praise – that effort has been shown to achieve the positive feedback; the certificate; the medal.

 In addition to this, sincere praise is quite simply more effective than flattery.
 Children are not stupid – they know when we’re being honest and when we’re exaggerating.
 Be specific – find something worthwhile to celebrate.

 1. For the five examples of marked work on pages 22, 23, 25, 27 and 28, what distinctive comments/features benefit the student who’s receiving the work back?

 There are a number of positives that we can glean from the different examples: